(Updated October 2024)

 For many people, SAD will be linked to a lack of natural light.

-During the colder months, most employees arrive before sunrise and return home after dark.
+During the colder months, most employees arrive before sunrise and leave after dark.
 This has health implications in itself, as lack of exposure to natural daylight can lead to Vitamin D deficiency.
 For SAD sufferers it can compound their issues.

 One way to address this is to introduce flexible working.
 Being allowed an extended lunch break or early start-early finish will give workers a chance to get out and about in the natural daylight.